KarinOldbring/bloomroom/testing.md

     * When the site owner is logged in there is a "Delete" button presented underneath each product.
 By clicking it the item is automatically removed from the products list.

 16. As a site owner I can send confirmation and informational emails to my customers.
+    * When a user makes a purchase a confirmation email is automatically sent out to the customer.
+Through the Mailchimp service the site owner has access to all the site users who have signed up for the Newsletter subscription and can from there send emails.

 [Back to content](#contents)